heb264/graphitedge/content/about.md

 +++
-title = "About"
+title = "about"
 type = "about"
 [menu.main]
 weight = 10

 +++
-GraphitEdge is Helen Burgess and Helen Burgess is GraphitEdge.
+## GraphitEdge is Helen Burgess and Helen Burgess is GraphitEdge.

 ![about](../images/mac.jpg)